nodedev74/Devel-Linux/README.md

 # Devel Linux
-is a customized Linux distribution based on Debian, specifically configured to meet the needs of developers.
+is a customized portable Linux distribution based on Debian, specifically configured to meet the needs of developers.

 ## Usage
 > [!IMPORTANT]